Study guide

 The 1960s brought social and cultural change.
 The 1970s brought economic problems.
 Later governments changed the economy, public services and the constitution.

-The UK joined the European Economic Community in 1973, voted to leave the European Union in 2016, and formally left after that process.
-Devolution also changed how Scotland, Wales and Northern Ireland are governed.
+The UK joined the European Economic Community in 1973 and voted to leave the European Union in 2016.
+Devolution changed how Scotland, Wales and Northern Ireland are governed.

 • After 1945 the welfare state expanded, including the creation of the NHS in 1948.